 You can request information:

-- by phone, or in person if you find that easier.
+- in person, if you find that easier.

 If your request is not in writing, we may write to you to confirm your request.

 We aim to deal with your request as fully and promptly as we can and certainly within the timetables set out by any supporting legislation.

 You can help us by:

 - Ensuring your contact details are complete and accurate helps us respond promptly.

 - Provide us with all the contact routes that you can.
 For example, home and mobile telephone contact numbers, or fax numbers, can greatly speed up the process if we need to get in touch with you.